 And fuck, if you have a vagina, trust your body above all.
 Unlike most researchers, I come from the place of having actual physical experience with the G-spot.
 Until about age 20, I had no opinion about it whatsoever.
 When I discovered sex toys, I leisurelylooked for it.
 Then I felt the rumblings of G-spot stimulation, so I thrusted faster, and I squirted.
 I’ve loved G-spot stimulation ever since, and routinely insist that my sex toys stroke the fuck out of my G-spot.

 And I’ve felt the G-spot of someone else.
-Fingers in their vagina, I’ve felt the unique corrugated texture and listened as they instructed me to press harder, curl my fingers more.
-I’ve witnessed the pleasure wash over their body, and it is familiar to me, because I’ve felt it myself — almost every time I use an insertable sex toy.
+Fingers in his vagina, I’ve felt the unique corrugated texture and listened as he instructed me to press harder, curl my fingers more.
+I’ve witnessed the pleasure wash over his body, and it is familiar to me, because I’ve felt it myself — almost every time I use an insertable sex toy.

 That is not a bias.
 It’s not a delusion.
 That is a fact.